The Mel Fisher Maritime Museum located at 200 Greene Street in Key West FL brings an amazing story of shipping history to life.

-For centuries, the waters off the Florida Keys have served as a watery grave for thousands of treasure ships.
-The reasons for this are many.
+What's also interesting is that for centuries, the waters off the Florida Keys have served as a watery grave for thousands of treasure ships.
+The reasons for these disasters are many.

 The combination of heavy traffic, strong currents, and shallow waters laced with barely submerged shoals and coral reefs have taken their toll.
 Factor in the numerous tropical storms and Florida hurricanes, and you have the perfect recipe for shipping disasters.

 A 501 (c) (3) organization, the Mel Fisher Museum is one of the more spectacular Key West museums that is also fully handicapped accessible.
 It houses an amazing selection of historical finds gathered from a number of shipwrecks off the Florida Key's and the Bahamas.

 The undisputed cornerstone of the Mel Fisher museum are the rich finds of the two famous Spanish Galleons, the Nuestra Señora de Atocha, and the Santa Margarita.

 Both of these Spanish treasure ships met with disaster near the Marquesas Atoll during the horrific September 6, 1622 hurricane.
 Out of the 265 people aboard the Atocha, only 5, including slaves, survived.

 The wealth of gold, silver, pearls, silverware, and other precious cargo that fell to the bottom of the sea was immense.
 On display at the Mel Fisher Maritime Museum are salvage from the Atocha shipwreck and the Santa Margarita.